Diploma, University of Belgrade (2005)

 Doctor of Philosophy, Ecole Polytechnique Federale Lausanne (2011)

 Aaron Gitler, Postdoctoral Faculty Sponsor

-The novel Parkinson's disease linked mutation G51D attenuates in vitro aggregation and membrane binding of a-synuclein, and enhances its secretion and nuclear localization in cells.
+The novel Parkinson's disease linked mutation G51D attenuates in vitro aggregation and membrane binding of alpha-synuclein, and enhances its secretion and nuclear localization in cells

 2014; 23 (17): 4491-4509